-Hacking, phishing and other "blagging" attacks where information is obtained by deceiving whoever holds it.
+- Hacking, phishing and other "blagging" attacks where information is obtained by - deceiving whoever holds it. - Alteration of personal data without permission; - Loss of availability of personal data.

 When Does It Need To Be Reported?

 The School must notify the ICO of a data breach where it is likely to result in a risk to the rights and freedoms of individuals.
 This means that the breach needs to be more than just losing personal data and if unaddressed the breach is likely to have a significant detrimental effect on individuals.